-Copyright: © 2021 by the authors.
-Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/).
-We have only found three compilations of techniques used to measure frost tolerance in gymnosperms, a Canadian Forest Resource Development Agreement (FRDA) report by Keates (1990) [21], a review by Warrington and Rook (1980) [22] and a book chapter by Burr et al. (2001) [20].
-Keates (1990) [21] focuses on sample selection, conditioning, freezing, testing and statistical analysis, while the review by Warrington and Rook (1980) [22] focuses on the techniques used for freezing and testing.
+We have only found three compilations of techniques used to measure frost tolerance in gymnosperms, a Canadian Forest Resource Development Agreement (FRDA) report by Keates (1990) [21], a review by Warrington and Rook (1980) [22], and a book chapter by Burr et al. (2001) [20].
+Keates (1990) [21] focuses on sample selection, conditioning, freezing, testing, and statistical analysis, while the review by Warrington and Rook (1980) [22] focuses on the techniques used for freezing and testing.
 The book chapter by Burr et al. (2001) [20] focuses on the description of the measurement techniques and their advantages and disadvantages.
-This 20-year-old chapter is the most up-to-date review and synthesis of frost tolerance techniques that compares each technique to one other and also analyses the technical details that make the techniques different from their idealized form.
+This 20-year-old chapter is the most up-to-date review and synthesis of frost tolerance techniques, that compares the techniques between each other, and also analyses the technical details that make the techniques different from their idealized form.

 There is wide variation in every aspect of study design, with different growing conditions, materials tested, freezing techniques and measurement techniques.
 The type of growing condition used would depend on the objective of the study.
-Frost tolerance is measured to evaluate many different things, such as the effect of environmental factors on frost tolerance [23-25]; the correlation with other physiological or phenological traits [26-28]; the differences in frost tolerance between different provenances, varieties, families and species, including ranking them by their frost tolerance [29-31]; the genetics of frost tolerance [32,33]; the rates of seasonal change in frost tolerance [34-37]; the mechanisms of frost tolerance [38,39]; and the effectiveness of the different frost tolerance measuring techniques [40,41].
+Frost tolerance is measured to evaluate many different things, such as the effect of environmental factors on frost tolerance [23-25], the correlation with other physiological or phenological traits [26-28], the differences in frost tolerance between different provenances, varieties, families, and species, including ranking them by their frost tolerance [29-31], the genetics of frost tolerance [32,33], the rates of seasonal change in frost tolerance [34-37], the mechanisms of frost tolerance [38,39], and the effectiveness of the different frost tolerance measuring techniques [40,41].

 The main techniques used for assessing frost tolerance were thoroughly described in the book chapter by Burr et al. (2001) [20], with their advantages and disadvantages.
 The main technique is simple visual assessment (VA), which consists of observing plants for signs of damage.
 Electrolyte leakage (EL) is a technique that is based on the measurement of changes in electrolyte levels due to the leakage of cellular content from damaged tissues into the surrounding environment.
 It consists of placing a treated sample in pure water and measuring the change in conductivity.
-The level of conductivity was compared to a control, and sometimes the sample was autoclaved in the water to make sure all the electrolytes had leaked [42,43].
-Chlorophyll fluorometry consists of measuring the in vivo fluorescence of chlorophyll and the effects of freezing on chlorophyll [44].
-Differential thermal analysis (DTA) consists of measuring exotherms during the freezing process and comparing them to a dead control [45].
-Electrical impedance spectroscopy (EIS) is based on the reduced extracellular resistance caused by freezing [46] and the measurement of the electrical impedance of the tissue.
+The level of conductivity was compared to a control, and sometimes the sample was autoclaved in the water to make sure all the electrolytes have leaked [42,43].
+Chlorophyll fluorometry consists of measuring the in vivo fluorescence of chlorophyll, and the effects of freezing on chlorophyll [44].
+Differential Thermal Analysis (DTA) consists of measuring exotherms during the freezing process, and comparing them to a dead control [45].
+Electrical Impedance Spectroscopy (EIS) is based on the reduced extracellular resistance caused by freezing [46], and the measurement of the electrical impedance of the tissue.